vanHeemstraSystems/cloud-computing-headstart/100/500/README.md

 See [README.md](./1600/README.md)

-## 1700 Compliance Using HIPAA and HITRUST
+## 1700 Compliance Using HIPAA and HITrust

 See [README.md](./1700/README.md)